David Craig, Baron Craig of Radley

 Marshal of the Royal Air Force David Brownrigg Craig, Baron Craig of Radley, (born 17 September 1929) is a retired Royal Air Force officer and member of the House of Lords.
 He was a fast jet pilot in the 1950s, a squadron commander in the 1960s and a station commander in the 1970s.
 He served as Chief of the Air Staff during the late 1980s, when the Boeing Airborne early warning and control system was ordered and the European Fighter programme was being developed.
 He then served as Chief of the Defence Staff during the Gulf War.
 He was granted a life peerage as Baron Craig of Radley after his retirement from active service in 1991, sitting as a crossbencher.
-As of 2024, he is the last living officer in the British Armed Forces to have held a five-star rank whilst on active service.
-(Note: Though Admiral of the Fleet Benjamin Bathurst is also living as of 2024, he was promoted to Admiral of the Fleet upon his retirement as First Sea Lord in 1995.
-Since 1997, all appointments to five-star ranks in the British Armed Forces have only been honorary.)
+As of 2026, he is the oldest serving British parliamentarian and the last living officer in the British Armed Forces to have held a five-star rank whilst on active service.
+(Note: Since 1997, all appointments to five-star ranks in the British Armed Forces have only been honorary.)